 About this time, Randy Rathert, AIA, the archdiocesan architect, joined the project.
 “When I got involved, the stone restoration was already under way,” he says.
 “I became director of building and real estate for the Archdiocese of St. Louis in 2012.
 I represent of the archdiocese and Father Quirk represents the parish.
 We are the two ownership representatives.”
 The project team had various ideas for how to restore the interior.
 “We looked at old photos and decided that there was a scheme dating back to 1890s which represented the church in St. Louis at the peak of predominance on the nation,” says Rathert.
 EverGreene Architectural Arts was brought in to investigate the interior and recreate it to this time frame.

-They looked at photos and peeled away layers of paint and canvas to find original colors.
+They looked at historic photos of the interior of the Basilica of St. Louis, and peeled away layers of paint and canvas to find original colors.
 “We could have had them hand paint in place, but budget constraints wouldn’t allow that,” Rathert explains, “so they painted original details on canvas, scanned them and then reproduced them on new canvas through a printing process.
 The canvas was then applied it to the walls.
 All detail is trompe l’oeil.
 There is some three-dimensional plaster that remains, and it blends very well.”

 Moore adds: “It looks three dimensional, but it’s not.
 It’s absolutely stunning.
 Most of it is flat trompe l’oeil work.”